 You’re just too grateful to Allah; too trusting, in Him, hopefully.
 Too aware of the fact that this is all Qadr.
 Too aware that you’ve made those Du’as, and indeed, the promises of your Lord are true.

 “What happens if you make your cat bald?” — baby brother dearest.
-Just now, at age eight.
+Just now, here at age eight.
 I just tried to kiss his hand and he abruptly closed my laptop.
 Three times in a row.
-I elbowed him.
+I elbowed him (relatively gently).
 This is love. حب.

 With Salaam, Sadia, 2021.